East Side, Milwaukee: Parks and recreation

 The east side is home to renowned parks.
 Frederick Law Olmsted—famed designer of New York's Central Park—designed both Lake Park and Riverside Park (originally "River Park"), with Newberry Boulevard being the deliberate connector between the two.
-Lake Park is part of Milwaukee's "Grand Necklace of Parks" and is known for lawn bowling; a French restaurant, the Lake Park Bistro; and the North Point lighthouse.
+Lake Park is part of Milwaukee's "Grand Necklace of Parks" and is known for lawn bowling and the North Point lighthouse.
 In addition, a good share of the Oak Leaf Trail is routed through the neighborhood.
 Other neighborhood parks include Marshall Park, Bradford Beach, McKinley Park, Prospect Triangle, Downer Woods Natural Area, Caesar's Park, Brady Street Park, Burns Commons and Pulaski Park.

 Transportation

 Most streets on the East Side of Milwaukee are maintained by the Milwaukee Department of Public Works under the leadership of the Mayor of Milwaukee.
-Bus service is provided by the Milwaukee County Transit System with 8 lines running through the neighborhood including the heavily used Green, Red and Gold lines.
+Bus service is provided by the Milwaukee County Transit System with 8 lines running through the neighborhood including the heavily used Green and Red lines.
 Several streets have regular bike lane facilities and the area is served by Milwaukee's Bublr Bike Share network.
 The University of Wisconsin-Milwaukee operates a private shuttle and bus system for students and faculty.